tjheslin1/stackoverflow-review-responses/README.md

 ## Same as accepted answer

 ```
 This is the same solution as in the accepted answer.
 When answering older questions that already have answers, please make sure you provide either a novel solution or a significantly better explanation than existing answers.
+Remember to review all existing answers first.
 ```

 ## Answer already provided